Laura Raffo: Career

-She has held management positions in organizations such as Microsoft, Manpower, PGG Wrightson, Endeavor and ESPN, for various markets in the region, with 15 years of experience.
-From 2013 to 2017, she was a leading economist and image representative of Grupo Sura and was a member of the board of directors of the Banco Santander subsidiary from February 2018 to February 2020.
+From 2004 to 2008 she worked for Microsoft and later began hosting an economics segment on Teledoce's Telemundo 12 newscast, which brought her wide national recognition.
+She served as the executive director of Endeavor Uruguay.
+From 2013 to 2017, she was a leading economist and image representative of Grupo Sura and was a member of the board of directors of the Banco Santander branch from February 2018 to February 2020.